1. What is SOTOGAB?

 In exchange for their participation in SOTOGAB, students will receive free admission to Demon Deacon

-football games, free transportation to away football and men’s basketball games, free transportation to
+football games, free transportation to away football games, free transportation to Tournament events, and

 Regardless of year, dedicated and enthusiastic members may also qualify to join the Kappa Zeta Chapter